jkenlooper/puzzle-massive/docs/development.md

 followed.

-To create the versioned distribution file (like `puzzle-massive-2.0.0.tar.gz`) use the `make dist` command.
+To create the versioned distribution file (like `puzzle-massive-2.0.0.tar.gz`) use the `make dist` command from your local machine.
 Note that the version is set in the `package.json`.

 The script to create the distribution file only includes the files that have been committed to git.
 It will also limit these to what is listed in the